-We just returned from the 14th Annual Art of the Portrait Conference in Philadelphia last week excited from interest shown by hundreds of artists in Rublev Colours Artists Oils.
+We just returned from the 14th Annual Art of the Portrait Conference in Philadelphia last week, excited by the interest of hundreds of artists in Rublev Colours Artists Oils.
 These artists displayed intense enthusiasm for learning about traditional colors and how they can be used in contemporary portrait painting.

-The Portrait Society Awards Gala, often called the Academy Awards® of portrait and figurative art, held on Saturday, May 27, was an evening to remember.
-Showcasing the best work being created today and celebrating The Art of the Portrait; the evening opened with a cocktail reception followed by an elegant dinner.
+The Portrait Society Awards Gala often called the Academy Awards® of portrait and figurative art, held on Saturday, May 27, was an evening to remember.
+The evening opened with a cocktail reception and an elegant dinner, showcasing the best work being created today and celebrating The Art of the Portrait.
 From nearly 2,000 entries, prizes were awarded to the winners of the International Portrait Competition.
-Among the 20 top finalists of the competition, artists David Gluck and Julio Reyes, use Rublev Colours oils and mediums in their work.
-We were elated to hear Julio’s painting, Tread Softly, announced as the grand finalist in this year’s competition.
+Among the 20 top finalists of the competition, artists David Gluck and Julio Reyes use Rublev Colours oils and mediums in their work.
+We were delighted to hear Julio’s painting, Tread Softly, announced as the grand finalist in this year’s competition.

 |Julio Reyes, Tread Softly, 2012|

 Not to be outdone by her husband, the painting by Candice Bohannon Grace was awarded a Certificate of Excellence, placing it in the judges’ pick for the top 50 works from the nearly 2000 entries this year.

 |Candice Bohannon, Grace, 2012|

 On Sunday, George and Tatiana Zaytseva met with world-renowned artist Nelson Shanks at the Studio Incamminati to discuss lead white oil paint, a hot topic for artists at the conference due to the recent worldwide shortage of this essential color.
 We toured the studio and met Stephen Early and Lea Wight, among many others.